Kari Wahlgren: Video game work

 Wahlgren has been involved in a number of video games.
 Her first voice-over role in video games was in Buffy the Vampire Slayer: Chaos Bleeds where she played Willow Rosenberg.
 In the James Bond video game From Russia with Love, released in 2005, she voiced a Bond girl that was paired with Sean Connery's original voice.
-In 2006, she landed leading roles of Ashe in Final Fantasy XII and Shelke in Dirge of Cerberus – Final Fantasy VII.
+In 2006, she landed leading roles of Ashelia B'nargin Dalmasca in Final Fantasy XII and Shelke in Dirge of Cerberus – Final Fantasy VII.
 In an interview conducted by UFFSite and RPGSite, she recounts how she received notice of the roles on two consecutive days, and said that the franchise was like "the holy grail of video game acting".
 She portrayed Ashe with a bit of a regal tone, after the director encouraged her to do so following a class where she was doing Shakespeare.
 She describes her character as someone a girl would look up to as "intelligent, diplomatic, and can kick ass and look good doing it".
 In contrast, Shelkie was desired to be portrayed as very cold and emotionless, which she describes as "cold, but sympathetic."
 In 2007, she voiced the playable title character in the strategy-RPG Jeanne d'Arc.
 Wahlgren voices the female Jedi Knight in the MMO Star Wars: The Old Republic.
 She also voices several characters in the MMO Guild Wars 2, most notably Caithe.
 Wahlgren also voiced Mevia from the choice-based video game Minecraft: Story Mode by Telltale Games.
+In 2020, she voiced Evelyn Parker in the action role-playing game Cyberpunk 2077.